GFF logo

 For these reasons I have chosen large and stout races, but lots of smaller races will satisfy other needs for smaller feathers.

-Select your race or races from litterature or go to poultry shows and look at the birds.
+Select your race or races from literature or go to poultry shows and look at the birds.
 Note that the bird breeders emphasize the same things that we do: nice even feathers with regular and clean patterns in the right colors.
 So quality feathers come from purebred quality birds.

 I have had the following races: